 Note Your Mistakes and Learn From Them

 It is okay to make mistakes, but it is unacceptable to repeat them.
-Each time you practice the questions given on TOEFL prep books or online, make sure you take note of any mistakes you make.
-Try working on them to improve.
-Take online lectures and note them for future use.
+Each time you practice the questions given on TOEFL prep books or in online courses, make sure you take note of any mistakes you make.

 Here are some additional tips you can use to enhance your reading, writing, listening, and speaking to improve your TOEFL scores.